List of unreleased projects by Kanye West: Carti Ye

-Prior to the release of Playboi Carti's Music (2025), he and West had been working on a collaborative album titled Carti Ye, a play on the fashion brand Cartier.
+Prior to the release of Playboi Carti's Music (2025), he and West had been working on a collaborative album, Carti Ye.
 West pulled out of the project in March 2025 out of anger that his Music features were cut, which he blamed on "Jewish businesses" who "forced" Carti to take him off the album.
-He posted the cover art on Twitter, which features West in a Ku Klux Klan-inspired hood and Carti in a fur coat and hood.
-West later sampled Carti's song "Crank" on the song "Alive" (2025), a collaboration with YoungBoy Never Broke Again, which Carti has alleged was originally his song before being released by West.
+He posted the cover art on Twitter, which features West in a Ku Klux Klan–inspired hood and Carti in a fur coat and hood, which was also featured in Carti's "2024" music video.